 The idea behind the story points

 The whole idea behind story point estimation originated from the fact that it is almost impossible to guess how much time it will take to finish a task.
 If the task involves changing some labels it shouldn’t take more than an hour (including tests and going for a coffee :)).
 But what about implementing some new features?
-It could take just a couple of hours if everything goes smoothly, but otherwise it might take even a week.
+It could take just a couple of hours if everything goes smoothly, but if not, it could take as long as a week.

-The more details about the task – then less uncertainty there is in the estimation.
+The more details known about the task then the less uncertainty there is in the estimation.
 But sometimes uncertainty can only be eliminated by actually starting work on the issue.
 That’s why estimating for tasks that take more than four hours long is usually not very accurate.

 In time estimates, it is considered a good practice to estimate with either even or odd numbers – typically even, but never both.
 One-hour tasks are the exception.
 If a developer says that a task will take him five hours, then assume 6 to increase the comfort of work.

-In story points, as described before, the team estimates the difficulty of the job using comparisons.
-For example, is an 8-story-point task harder or simpler than that one?
+In story points, the team estimates the difficulty of the job using comparisons.
+For example, is an 8-story-point task harder or simpler than a previous task?
 If yes, give it more points, etc. Knowing the capacity of the team, we can assume if it’s possible to implement the task in the sprint or not.